AndrewSRea/My_Learning_Port/JavaScript/JS_Building_Blocks/Looping_Code/README.md

 ## Keep me in the loop

 Loops, loops, loops.
-As well as being associated with [popular breakfast cereals](), [roller coasters](), and [musical production](), they are also a critical concept in programming.
+As well as being associated with [popular breakfast cereals](https://en.wikipedia.org/wiki/Froot_Loops), [roller coasters](https://en.wikipedia.org/wiki/Vertical_loop), and [musical production](https://en.wikipedia.org/wiki/Loop_(music)), they are also a critical concept in programming.
 Programming loops are all to do with doing the same thing over and over again, which is termed **iteration** in programming speak.

 Let's consider the case of a farmer who is making sure he has enough food to feed his family for the week.
 He might use the following loop to achieve this: